bvancleave/bvancleave.github.io/_posts/2016-11-14-site-launch.md

 </form:form>
 ```
 ## Improvements
+Here are a few areas of improvement for my project.

 ### Testing
-#### Mocking
+In my first project, I was pretty lax with using the principles of Test Driven Development(TDD) or Test Oriented Development(TOD).
+I wanted to concentrate learning the basics of Spring, but I should not have sacrificed testing because of this.
+Without exhaustive test cases, there were instances in which debugging was a nightmare.
+Going forward with my experimental projects, I am going to add Unit and Integration Test Cases.

 ### Thymeleaf
-I want to convert JSP to use Thymeleaf.
+I want to convert JSP to [Thymeleaf](http://www.thymeleaf.org).
 I already created a few simple applications using Thymeleaf and Bootstrap.
 One of the issues we had with JSP was prototyping.
 We had to use static HTML pages to provide prototypes to the faculity.
 One of my group members used a tool, I think it was called Azure, to create mockups.
+Another issue we had was writing the JSP.
+No one besides myself on the team knew JSP, and it proved challenging for some of the group members.

 ### Bootstrap
 [Bootstrap](http://getbootstrap.com/) allows me to rapidly develop the front-end of web project.
 I have basic knowledge of css and javascript, and with this framework, I am more productive and allows me to focus on different areas of the system.
 I am using Bootstrap in my Heartstone project.
 I am using [WebJars](http://www.webjars.org) versions of Bootstrap in my pom.xml file.
 ```
 	<dependency>
 		<groupId>org.webjars</groupId>